Briginshaw v Briginshaw: Judgment

 The court found that divorce matters were within the court's civil jurisdiction, with the standard of proof to be determined by statutory interpretation.

-The applicable statute was the Marriage Act 1928 (VIC), which relevantly stated: "... upon any petition for dissolution of marriage it shall be the duty of the Court to satisfy itself so far as it reasonably can as to the facts" and "... if the Court is satisfied ... it shall pronounce a decree ..."
+The applicable statute was the Marriage Act 1928 (VIC), which relevantly stated: "upon any petition for dissolution of marriage it shall be the duty of the Court to satisfy itself so far as it reasonably can as to the facts" and "if the Court is satisfied ... it shall pronounce a decree".

 The court held that in a civil jurisdiction the word 'satisfied' did not mean proof 'beyond reasonable doubt', but something lower.
-However, by majority the court held that the primary judge's reasons didn't indicate he would've found in favor of the plaintiff, even if he'd evaluated the evidence at that lower standard.
-Therefore, the appeal was dismissed.
+However, by majority the court held that the primary judge's reasons did not indicate that he would have found in favour of the plaintiff even if he had evaluated the evidence at that lower standard.
+Therefore the appeal was dismissed.

 The Briginshaw principle

-In a passage often cited by subsequent courts, Justice Dixon stated what has since become known as the 'Briginshaw principle' by writing:'Except upon criminal issues to be proved by the prosecution, it is enough that the affirmative of an allegation is made out to the reasonable satisfaction of the tribunal.
+In a passage often cited by subsequent courts, Justice Dixon stated what has since become known as the Briginshaw principle, writing:Except upon criminal issues to be proved by the prosecution, it is enough that the affirmative of an allegation is made out to the reasonable satisfaction of the tribunal.
 But reasonable satisfaction is not a state of mind that is attained or established independently of the nature and consequence of the fact or facts to be proved.
 The seriousness of an allegation made, the inherent unlikelihood of an occurrence of a given description, or the gravity of the consequences flowing from a particular finding are considerations which must affect the answer to the question whether the issue has been proved to the reasonable satisfaction of the tribunal.
 In such matters “reasonable satisfaction” should not be produced by inexact proofs, indefinite testimony, or indirect inferences.
-Everyone must feel that, when, for instance, the issue is on which of two dates an admitted occurrence took place, a satisfactory conclusion may be reached on materials of a kind that would not satisfy any sound and prudent judgment if the question was whether some act had been done involving grave moral delinquency' - Dixon JJustice Rich said of the standard of proof: 'In a serious matter like a charge of adultery, the satisfaction of a just and prudent mind could not be produced by slender and exiguous proofs or circumstances pointing with a wavering finger to an affirmative conclusion'.
+Everyone must feel that, when, for instance, the issue is on which of two dates an admitted occurrence took place, a satisfactory conclusion may be reached on materials of a kind that would not satisfy any sound and prudent judgment if the question was whether some act had been done involving grave moral delinquency.Justice Rich said of the standard of proof: 'In a serious matter like a charge of adultery, the satisfaction of a just and prudent mind could not be produced by slender and exiguous proofs or circumstances pointing with a wavering finger to an affirmative conclusion'.

 The decisions culminate in what is now known and referred to as the Briginshaw principle.
-It essentially means that the more serious an allegation, the more substantial proof may be required in order to prove such allegation on the balance of probabilities.
+It essentially means that the more serious an allegation, the more substantial the evidence that may be required in order to prove such allegation on the balance of probabilities.
 The decision did not set a new standard of evidence, but rather provided guidance on how such a standard ought be reached.